christophe-cerin/OnlineML_ESP32/ARDUINO/EXPERIMENTATION.md

 ## The ESP-WROOM-32D Microcontroller, MQTT
-Broker 10.10.6.228 and the Arduino-IDE on the computer portable
+Broker IP Adress : 10.10.6.228 and the Arduino-IDE on the computer portable

 ### Configuring the MQTT Broker server